cyclus/cyclus.github.com/source/index.rst

 Contributors
 ------------

-You can find our amazing contributors through their GitHub profiles
+You can find our amazing contributors through their GitHub contributions for each of the projects:
 * `Cyclus Contributors <https://github.com/cyclus/cyclus/graphs/contributors>`_

 * `Cycamore Contributors <https://github.com/cyclus/cycamore/graphs/contributors>`_